JamesMcClung/psc-scrap/README.md

 > All of these figures are saved to `/absolute/path/to/figs/` with automatically generated names.
 >
 > See `autofigs_template.yml` for a more realistic example, including a suite.

+### Customization

+The figures generated by `autofigs.py` can be customized in a number of ways.

+#### Variables

+Variables are instances of the `Variable` class, found in `bgk/variable.py`.
+A variable is essentially a recipe for turning data into a figure.
+For example, the `ne` variable in `bgk/field_variables.py` describes how to turn data from a `pfd_moments.*.bp` file into a visual representation of electron number density.
+More variables can be found in `bgk/particle_variables.py`, which deal with data in `prt.*.h5` files.

+#### Figures

+Simple figure generators can be easily added.
+The recommended way of doing so is to copy how it is done for existing figure generators, such as `bgk/autofigs/figure_generators/stability.py`:
+1. Create a file in `bgk/autofigs/figure_generators/`
+2. Write a function with the same signature as other figure generators
+3. Annotate the function with `@figure_generator(name)`, where `name` is a string corresponding to the name of the figure as it will appear in both output `.png` files and configuration `.yml` files
+4. Import the file or function in `bgk/autofigs/figure_generators/__init__.py`

+The annotation will automatically make the function known to `autofigs.py` with the given name, provided it is imported.
+Currently, these figure generators can only depend on field data, not particle data.

+#### Snapshots

+More complex figure types (i.e., videos and sequences) use "snapshot generators" to turn data at specific timesteps into a visual representation, and combine such representations into one figure.
+Snapshot generators are slightly more complex than figure generators, but they are added in a similar way.
+See `bgk/autofigs/snapshot_generators/image.py` for an example.

+The main complication is in respecting the `set_data_only` parameter in `SnapshotParams`.
+This boolean is true when the figure maker draws on the same axes multiple times, such as in `bgk/autofigs/movie.py`.
+It is important to not keep adding artists to the axes, or else figure generation will slow down immensely and may have noticeable consequences for the resulting figure.

+Currently, `FieldVariable` variables are hardcoded to use the `image` snapshot generator, and `ParticleVariable` variables are hardcoded to use `histogram`.
+This will change in the future and necessitate an API change.